anyaevostinar/anyaevostinar.github.io/classes/111-f24/quiz6-objectives.md

 * **Using objects - mastery**
-* **Using classes - mastery**
-* **Using instance variables - mastery**
-* **Using instance methods - mastery**
-* **Explaining difference between objects and classes - mastery**
-* **Explaining how objects are stored in memory - mastery**
 * Using return values - mastery
 * Using function parameters - mastery
-* Using list parameters with functions - mastery
 * Using indefinite loops - mastery
 * Predicting the behavior of a program - mastery
-* Explaining function execution - mastery
-* Explaining function scope limits - mastery
+* Debugging syntax errors - mastery
-* Using lists - Mastery

-You can print and bring along this [checklist](https://docs.google.com/document/d/1iPtVKylaL1zXBKFpafALvbzYT7jlU2tje-okDvx5mos/edit?usp=sharing) to help you keep track in the quiz.
+You can print and bring along this [checklist](https://docs.google.com/document/d/1ZJpepyPVurZhilXMYQV3KHSNbZuQLb9GwH9QC-9t1kg/edit?usp=sharing) to help you keep track in the quiz.

 ## Suggestions
 Remember that this isn't your only chance to demonstrate your understanding of these learning objectives, so try not to stress too much.